 I know lots of you love that year-end refund.
 But realize this is money that may be better utilized during the year if only you would adjust your deductions.
 Only you can decide what’s best for you and your family, but at least do a year end financial review and see if changes would be advisable.

-Did you put money into a Flexible Savings Account last year?
+3. Check the Status of Your FSADid you put money into a Flexible Savings Account last year?
 Did you spend all of the resources allocated to that account?
 If you didn’t, you wasted precious dollars that could have been used for paying off debt or getting ahead on your mortgage.

 Make adjustments to your FSA if you can or make sure you don’t make the same mistake next year by leaving money in that account.